Public Hearing is an imposition on the will of people: Idu Society

 of deteriorating law and order situation, ethical and moral implication of gambling

-on women and youth and its imminent threat to indigenous socio-
+on women and youth and its imminent threat to indigenous socio-cultural fabrics in

 Indian Air Force Recruitment Rally

 NAHARLAGUN: Airmen Selection Centre, Guwahati would conduct a recruitment rally,

 exclusively for the male candidates of Arunachal Pradesh, Assam and Nagaland to join